PiercingXX/battlezone-netcode-patch/README.md

 Ideally we want to have no more than 3 games logged.

 **IF YOU CRASH, STOP LOGGING AND SEND BUNDLE BEFORE RESTARTING LOGGING AND THEN BATTLEZONE**

+I need BOTH host and client logging to ensure this is actually viable and to see what improvements will need to be made.
+All players need to upload logging bundles, Discord should work for this.

 ---